ZhgChg.Li

 • Only the person responsible for managing certificates can generate, update, and push certificates.

-• Important Distribution Certificates should be stored in a separate repo accessible only by CI/CD services or administrators
+• It is best to store important Distribution Certificates in a separate repo accessible only to CI/CD services or administrators

 Read:

-• Other developers and CI/CD services have read-only access to pull certificates.
+• Other developers and CI/CD services have read-only permission to pull certificates.

 • The CI/CD service pulls the latest certificates before each task execution.